elishagretton/pinterest-data-pipeline744/docs/milestone_3.md

 To check if the topics have been created correctly, head to the S3 section of the AWS Management console.
 Locate to the bucket and notice how the connector has created the corresponding topics: `topics/<your_UserId>.pin/partition=0/`, `topics/<your_UserId>.geo/partition=0/`, and `topics/<your_UserId>.user/partition=0/`.

 ## Conclusion

 We have successfully configured an API that receives data, which is then sent to the MSK Cluster using the plugin-connector pair previously created.

 To see the full script of this section, please see [scripts/milestone_3.sh.](../scripts/milestone_3.sh)

 In the next milestone, we set up a Databricks account to read information from AWS.
-We will mount the S3 bucket to Databricks in order to clean and query your batch data.
+We mount the S3 bucket to Databricks in order to clean and query your batch data.
 Please see the next milestone [here.](./milestone_4.md)